 - 4.2.1 Normally, a student proceeding toward a Master's degree will be required to complete all degree requirements within five years (60 consecutive months) from the date of the first registration in the Master's degree.
 In no case will a degree be awarded in less than 12 consecutive months from the time of the first registration.
-However, it is expected that a full-time student will complete a Master's degree within 36 consecutive months from the date of first registration. - 4.2.2 Variances to the time limits specified in 4.2.1 are as follows: - Master of Education (Part time) seven years (84 consecutive months), - 4.2.3 If a degree is not awarded within the specified period following the first registration, the student will be withdrawn from the program.
+However, it is expected that a full-time student will complete a Master's degree within 36 consecutive months from the date of first registration. - 4.2.2 If a degree is not completed within the specified period following the first registration, the student will be withdrawn from the program.
 Under exceptional circumstances, time extensions may be granted by the Dean of Graduate Programs.
-Such requests for time extension must be made in writing to the Dean of Graduate Programs prior to the end of the semester in which the student's time limit expires. - 4.2.4 Variances to the time limits specified in 4.2.3 are as follows: - Master of Education (Part time) seven years (84 consecutive months).
+Such requests for time extension must be made in writing to the Dean of Graduate Programs prior to the end of the semester in which the student's time limit expires.
+The request must include a timeline for the completion of the degree and a letter of support from the student's supervisor. - 4.2.3 A time extension will normally be approved for one semester with the expectation that all outstanding degree requirements of a student's graduate program (including the defence and thesis corrections) are completed within this period of time.
+Only in exceptional circumstances will further time extensions be granted.
+Students who fail to complete at the end of a time extension will be required to withdraw from their graduate program. - 4.2.4 Variances to the time limits specified in 4.2.1 and 4.2.3 are as follows: - Master of Education (Part time) seven years (84 consecutive months).